 I've been meaning to photograph this plaque for a long time, but I have never gotten around to it.
 Here's the story.
 And, in the end, it makes a fairly powerful statement of the fight for racial equality without having to ignore or forget the history surrounding something most people would like to brush under the carpet.

-The KKK was originally formed in a law office in Pulaski, TN by some Confederate War veterans in 1865.
+The KKK was originally formed in a [barber shop (now a law office)] in Pulaski, TN by some Confederate War veterans in 1865.
 For a long, long time this was an "ugly secret" of a small Southern American town.
 In the 1920s the Daughters of the Confederacy placed a plaque on the building which housed the former law offices where the Klan was originally formed.
 The plaque thus remained in defiance on the building for roughly 70 years.
 Understandably, most of the residents of Pulaski simply didn't want to be known as the "birthplace of the KKK" -- but the plaque remained until 1990 when the building was purchased by Don Massey.

 Instead of simply removing the plaque and giving Klan supporters a potential lighting rod for demonstrations he simply reversed the plaque - so now only the smooth bronze surface is visible to passers-by.